 - Each RFP contains complete instructions for submitting a proposal, including all required information and limitations on format.
 A summary of the required information is below.
-Read the RFP thoroughly for application procedures, including those for applying through www.grants.gov.
+Read the RFP thoroughly for application procedures.
+All applications must be submitted through www.grants.gov.

 - Find the forms on the "Application Forms" tab.
 Materials should be submitted in the following order:

 - Two Federal forms: Application for Federal Assistance (SF 424) and Budget (SF 424-A)

 - Project Summary (recommended 1 page)

 - Project Evaluation Plan